 One final single was released in the fall of '87, "Big Big World."
 But with little support from the label, the single stalled out of the gate and went nowhere.
 Although the band continued for another two years with various musicians filling in as necessary, the rigors of having a 7-piece band touring - plus their collective musical goals having been met, the band called it quits in late '89.

 WILD ZONE - THE ESSENTIAL PARACHUTE CLUB was released in '92.
 The expected greatest hits package, it spanned the run of hits the band had over the course of their 3 albums, as well as a remix of "Rise Up".
 Renowned for their social conscience, they found a knack to make you think while making your feet want to dance, and in 2006 the band was inducted into the Canadian Rock & Roll Hall of Fame.

 With the members each venturing off to do their own things, Segato began a successful solo career, while Conger has begun work in First Nations music after training in massage therapy in New Mexico.
 Bryans meanwhile still does extensive work promoting musical genres from abroad here in North America.
 Davidson got out of the business all together, preferring to work for social causes including helping the homeless.

 In '05, Segato reformed the group for Toronto's City Roots Music Festival, along with Bryans, Gray, Brownstone, and new members Mystic and Miranda Walsh (daughters of Eric Walsh, lead singer of Toronto reggae band Messenjah) on vocals and Ashley Wey on keyboards.
 This version of the group continued to make occasional appearances, usually at political or cultural events in Toronto, for the rest of the decade.
-In 2008, Davidson died under details still unknown.
+In 2008, Davidson died under undisclosed circumstances.